Nitecore E4K Flashlight Review

 A standard nylon pouch is included.
 The light will fit in either orientation.

-Also included is a friction fit pocket clip.
+Also included is a friction-fit pocket clip.

-It’s not reversible, allowing only bezel down carry.
+It’s not reversible, allowing only bezel-down carry.

 Power and Runtime

 The E4K runs on this included 5000mAh 21700, which has built-in USB-C charging.
-An 18650 can be used, as well as CR123x2.
+An 18650 can be used, as well as a CR123x2.

 The cell is a customized Nitecore cell, with their name on the bottom, and a specialized hexagonal button.
 It is not a proprietary cell.

-Looks like in the photo below there’s a lot of wiggle room for the cell, but there isn’t.
+Looks like in the photo below, there’s a lot of wiggle room for the cell, but there isn’t.
 When the tailcap is tightened down fully on a cell, the indicating switch shows the cell voltage.
 It blinks the actual voltage.
-Three blinks followed by pause, then 2 blinks = 3.2V.
+Three blinks followed by a pause, then 2 blinks = 3.2V.
 If the light is off, and you wish to check the cell voltage range, click the switch.
 It’ll indicate much more generically:

 Three flashes: >50% power